Need to go through the probate process but not sure where to start? Wondering if you should hire a probate attorney?

 The legal issues around the death of a close family member can be complicated.
 Especially when finances and family matters are involved.
 A probate lawyer can help in the execution of the will of the deceased and settling of an estate effectively.

-A Melbourne FL lawyer at Lacey Lyons Rezanka can guide an executor of a will through the probate process, which involves identifying estate assets, paying creditors, and distributing assets and inheritances to beneficiaries.
+A Melbourne Florida Probate attorney at Lacey Lyons Rezanka can guide an executor of a will through the probate process, which involves identifying estate assets, paying creditors, and distributing assets and inheritances to beneficiaries.

 This article will cover everything you need to know about Probate law, why and when you need a probate attorney.